This traditional miso soup recipe is quick and easy to make with just 7 simple ingredients in just 20 minutes.

 Instructions

 - Soak the kombu.
-Combine the water and kombu in a large saucepan.
-Soak for 30 minutes.
+Combine the cold water and kombu in a large saucepan.
+Let the kombu soak for 30 minutes to slowly infuse the water with flavor.

 - Prepare the dashi broth.
-Turn the heat to medium-low.
-Once the water *almost* reaches a simmer, use tongs to remove and discard the kombu.
-Once the water reaches a simmer, turn the heat off and add the bonito flakes.
-Let the flakes soak for 2 minutes (or up to 10 if you prefer more intense umami flavor).
+After soaking, heat the pot over medium-low until small bubbles just begin to form around the edges (do not let it boil).
+Use tongs to remove and discard the kombu.
+Increase the heat slightly until the water just reaches a simmer, then turn off the heat and add the bonito flakes.
+Let the flakes soak for 2 minutes for a light broth, or up to 5 minutes for a richer, more umami flavor.

 - Strain the dashi broth.
-Line a large fine-mesh strainer with a paper towel.
-Slowly pour the broth through the strainer into another heat-safe bowl, straining out and then discarding all of the dashi flakes.
-(Avoid pressing down the bonito flakes, which can make the broth slightly more bitter.)
-Return the broth to the saucepan.
+Line a fine-mesh strainer with a paper towel or cheesecloth.
+Slowly pour the broth through into a heat-safe bowl, allowing the liquid to drain naturally.
+(Avoid pressing on the bonito flakes, which can make the broth bitter.)
+Return the clear dashi to the saucepan.

-- Add the miso.
-Add the miso to a small fine-mesh strainer (or you can use a ladle, see below).
-Carefully lower the strainer into the broth so that the miso is just submerged, then use chopsticks (or fork) to whisk the miso with the broth until it has completely dissolved.
+- Dissolve the miso.
+Scoop the miso paste into a small fine-mesh strainer (or ladle).
+Lower it into the hot broth so it’s partially submerged, then use chopsticks or a fork to whisk the paste until fully dissolved.

 it is really good